ilikerobots/sqflite_migration_plan/README.md

 ## Capturing Results

-Information obtained during the course of migration can be captured by Operations.
+Information obtained during the course of migration can be captured by custom Operations.
 These can be recorded externally (e.g. a log file, json files) or assigned to a field of the operation.
 The field can subsequently be accessed after migration.
-An example of this is in the [example app](./example).
+An [example of capturing results](./example/lib/src/capture_result_migration.dart) is in the [example app](./example).

 ## Todo